GET

 Example GET Response with Parameters

-The following examples response demonstrate how to accept text input from the user (via parameters) and include that input in the final POST request endpoint (via the href field within a LinkedAction):
+The following example responses demonstrate how to accept text input from the user (via parameters) and include that input in the final POST request endpoint (via the href field within a LinkedAction):

 {